Getting Started with i.MXRT7xx-EVK

 Import Example Project

-• Click “Import Example from Repository” button in the ""Quickstart Panel"" ,then Fill out the appropriate information in the “Import Example from Repository” window
+• Click "Import Example from Repository" button in the "QUICKSTART PANEL" and then fill out the appropriate information in the "Import Example from Repository" window

-• The long list of examples can be filtered by typing in the available selection area. (i.e. type Hello to filter Hello World examples) Select demo_apps/hello_world
+• Click the dropdown under "Template" to show a list of available examples in the selected repository, or search by filter by typing in the field (i.e. type Hello to filter Hello World examples)

 • Getting Started RT700 Evaluation Kit Software Image 7

-• Click Create.
-This will add a new “Hello World” example for the RT700 to your Projects panel.
-If window pops for trust authors of the files then click Yes
+• Click "Create" to add a new "Hello World" example for the RT700 to your Projects panel (if an alert pops up to trust authors of the files, click "Yes")

 • Getting Started RT700 Evuation Kit Software Image 8